Skip to main content

 All animations rolled into the result

-val animations = animate { 0f to 1f using tweenFloat(...).invoke {} a to b using tweenColor(...).invoke {} subAnimation = animate { ... } }
+val animations = animate { 0f to 1f (using tweenFloat(...)) {} a to b (using tweenColor(...)) {} then { ... } subAnimation = animate { ... } }

+NOTE that you must use then if you'd like to create subsequent animations at the completions of others.
 Doing the following will not track the animation created in the completed callback.

 Some animations not tracked